 - empowering people

-By focusing our efforts on building the resilience of coral reefs, we will give the entire Great Barrier Reef ecosystem its best chance of coping with the challenges ahead.
+This Blueprint outlines additional actions and innovative approaches the Authority will pursue with its partners to better support and protect coral reefs in the face of a changing climate.
+By focusing our efforts, we will give the entire Great Barrier Reef ecosystem its best chance of coping with the challenges ahead.